Endesfelder-Lab/EVE-software/README.md

 ![](Quick_Start/10_drift_correction_linux.png)

 As you can see, the drift estimated by the two different drift correction methods is quite similar.
+You can now switch again to `Visualization` and press `Visualize!` to view the super-resolved event SMLM image.

 ![](Quick_Start/11_updated_visualization.png)